HalahRaadSalih/G16-HRS-ReadingChallengeApp/README.md

 #### Thrusday's task
 - create a book object.
 - save the retrieved books from google books API as objects.
-- creating layout for books to displays.
+- creating layout for books to be displayed.
 - The layout will have an image, title and descripton for each book.
 - Once a user hovers over a book, the image will go dim and a + sign will appear.
 - Once the + sign is clicked, a a book should be added to a list of books.